teogramm/koha-vufind-install/README.md

 * Enable ```debug = true``` in ```config.ini```.
 This will display detailed information about ILS driver calls in the web interface.
 * Enable logging with the ```file``` option, under the ```[Logging]``` section of the ```config.ini```.
 The file entered must be created first and must be writeable by the user apache is running as.

+## Appendix A - Installing Koha on Rocky Linux and Ansible.

+If you want to install Koha on Rocky Linux or another distro in general, take a look at [Appendix A](appendix-a-rocky/README.md).
+Additionally an Ansible playbook is provided (```install-koha.yaml```), that installs Koha on Rocky Linux (and other RHEL clones) or openSUSE.

 ## Sources
 https://wiki.koha-community.org/wiki/Koha_on_Debian